maldorne/maldorne.org/web/source/about/index.md

   - date: 1998
     title: Knowing about MUDs
     content: |
-      Some time around maybe 1998, I started playing in the Reinos de Leyenda MUD, and I fall in love with text-based games.
+      Some time around maybe 1998, I started playing in the Reinos de Leyenda MUD, and I fell in love with text-based games.
 I played with several classes/guilds, and after some time I became a `creator` (coder) and went up in the hierarchy up to `alchemist` (lesser admin).

       With some other coders we started working in a hard-core revision of the codebase, updating the driver version, but the MUD would disappear before the new mudlib could open to the public.
 ---